tinymce/tinymce-docs/CONTRIBUTING.md

 - `var React = require('react');`

-When referring to a program, use the proper name.
+When referring to software programs, use their full, proper names.
+For example:

 For example: